chinmayapulikallu/pet-techs/README.md

   SENDGRID_API_KEY=yourkeyhere
   SENDGRID_FROM_EMAIL=youremailhere
   ```

   While you're in your new `.env` file, take the time to replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
 Here's a site that can help you: [https://passwordsgenerator.net/](https://passwordsgenerator.net/).
 If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning.

+  You will need to sign up for SendGrid and obtain a unique API Key.
+To do so, please go to https://sendgrid.com/.
+Scroll down and click on "SendGrid API" and follow the instructions.
+Add your API key in your .env file.

-- Start postgres if not running already by using `brew services start postgresql`
+* Start postgres if not running already by using `brew services start postgresql`
-- Run `npm run server`
+* Run `npm run server`
-- Run `npm run client`
+* Run `npm run client`
-- Navigate to `localhost:3000`
+* Navigate to `localhost:3000`

-## Production Build
+## Built With

-Before pushing to Heroku, run `npm run build` in terminal.
-This will create a build folder that contains the code Heroku will be pointed at.
-You can test this build by typing `npm start`.
-Keep in mind that `npm start` will let you preview the production build but will **not** auto update.

-- Start postgres if not running already by using `brew services start postgresql`
-- Run `npm start`
-- Navigate to `localhost:5000`

-## Lay of the Land

-- `src/` contains the React application
+- React
-- `public/` contains static assets for the client-side
-- `build/` after you build the project, contains the transpiled code from `src/` and `public/` that will be viewed on the production site
+- Redux
+- Redux Saga
-- `server/` contains the Express App
+- Express
-- `routes/` contains all the routes you will need on the back end to sync with your database.

-## Deployment

-1. Create a new Heroku project
-1. Link the Heroku project to the project GitHub Repo
-1. Create an Heroku Postgres database
-1. Connect to the Heroku Postgres database from Postico
-1. Create the necessary tables
-1. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security
-1. In the deploy section, select manual deploy
+- Node.js
+- Passport
+- PostgreSQL
+- Uppy
+- Sweet Alert
+- SendGrid
+- Material UI
+- Heroku

+(a full list of dependencies can be found in `package.json`).

 ## Authors

-- Thy Christiansen
+- Thy Christiansen - thyvu0411@gmail.com
-- Mike Cossalter
+- Mike Cossalter - mikecossalter@yahoo.com
-- Natalie Hummel
+- Natalie Hummel - natoms225@gmail.com
-- Chinmaya Pulikallu
+- Chinmaya Pulikallu - chinmayapulikallu@gmail.com
-- Heather Stoffels
+- Heather Stoffels - me@heatherstoffels.com

 ## Thank you

 - Vicky Moffat - Founder of Pet Techs
 - Dane Smith - instructor at Prime Digital Academy
 - Dev Jana - instructor at Prime Digital Academy
+- Pet Techs UX Design Team from Emerson Cohort - June 2020
 - Lamport Cohort - July 2020

-## Update Documentation

-Customize this ReadMe and the code comments in this project to read less like a starter repo and more like a project.
-Here is an example: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2